 Luminosity masks is not rocket science but it does require a bit of imagination and time to digest.

-The easiest way I found is to use the gradient map and just play around with the masks to see its effect.
+The easiest way I found is to use the gradient map and play around with the masks to visualize the results.